 - Must be between 5 and 30 characters.

 9 Best Practices for Creating Social Media Handles

-Whether you’re a marketer tasked with creating a social media strategy from scratch, or an entrepreneur launching a social media account for your new venture, keep these tips in mind:
+Whether you’re a marketer tasked with creating a social media strategy from scratch, or an entrepreneur launching or running multiple social media accounts for your new venture, keep these tips in mind:

 1. Assume Someone Else Snagged Your Ideal Handle Already

 In 2020, brands looking to make a mark on social media now have to contend with some 3.8 billion social media users worldwide.
 Since handles are available on a first-come, first-served basis, that adds up to a lot of off-limits usernames.

 If you’re still in the blue-sky phase with a new business idea, choosing a completely original brand name can improve your chances of securing the perfect handle across multiple platforms.

 If you believe another user is committing trademark infringement by using your business name, there are some avenues to resolve this.
 But you can’t always rely on that process to gain ownership of your perfect handle.

 2. Check Availability Across Various Platforms

 If your brand name is already written in stone, find out what’s available and work from here.